Annual canvass

 Where will I find my security code?

-Your unique security code can be found printed on the letter sent through the post, or within the email you have received.
+Your unique security code can be found printed on the letter sent through the post or in the email you have received.

 Do I list everyone who lives at the property?